Upstream-side: ABI version numbers

 variables for video drivers.

-To make it easy to compute substvars when using dh
+To make it easy to compute substvars when using dh, a dh sequence

 repetitive tasks could also be automated this way.